 With Facebook events, you can do more than just invite your friends and fans – you have the ability to:

 The opportunities for Facebook events are endless and brands who aren’t using Facebook to spread their word are missing out!
 It’s incredibly simple for you to use and I’ve outlined the best practices and everything you need to know about the best Facebook event photo size.
 Here are some steps on how you can create a professional event on Facebook!

 What is the Facebook Event Photo Size?

 Before you begin creating your Facebook event, you will want to create a Facebook event photo with the right size and dimensions.
-The correct Facebook event photo size has the dimensions of 1920 x 1080 pixels.
-This is equivalent to an aspect ratio of 16:9.
+The correct Facebook event photo size has the dimensions of 1920 x 1005 pixels.

 How to Create a Facebook Event